ITU-BDSA2025-GROUP4/Chirp/README.md

 - `oshelITU`

-and special thanks to the `ITU BDSA course team`
+Special thanks to the `ITU BDSA course team` and to all contributors of the project

 ## LICENSE
 This program uses the MIT License - For further reading consult [LICENSE.md](LICENSE.md)